phossa/phossa-shared/README.md

 # Introduction
 Phossa is a lightweight PHP framework.
-Phossa-shared is the shared package of this framework.
+Phossa-shared is the shared (common) package of this framework.

 # Features
 - Support PHP 5.4.